Bash-09/tf2-bot-kicker-gui/README.md

 ## Account identification

 A list of accounts is stored in `cfg/playerlist.json` containing the SteamID, player type (Player/Bot/Cheater) and any recorded notes for that account.
-When players join the server their steamid is matched against this list to determine if they are a bot or cheater and will take appropriate action (send chat messages, kick, or just you).
+When players join the server their steamid is matched against this list to determine if they are a bot or cheater and will take appropriate action (send chat messages, kick, etc).
 If they are not a know account their name will be checked against a list of regexes in case they have a common bot name (e.g. DoesHotter).

 # Building
 This program should build without issue through Cargo on Windows.